"What am I entitled to in a divorce?" is a question that almost everyone going through a divorce asks.

 And figuring out who gets what in a divorce case.

-In fact 86% of states (and 4 that we practice in: Illinois, New Jersey, New York and Pennsylvania) are guided by the principle of equitable distribution which empowers the parties to come to agreements they think are fair.
+In fact, 41 states (including Illinois, New Jersey, New York and Pennsylvania, among others) are guided by the principle of equitable distribution which empowers the parties to come to agreements they think are fair.

 But not necessarily equal.